deco3500-2018/social-media/README.md

 As there are no existing solutions to the problem space which uses technology to shape users’ behaviour, this would be an interesting design opportunity to explore.
 The final presented solution may come in the form of a mobile application, web application or tangible computing device and may use persuasive computing ideas to change behaviour.

-Some initial concepts that we intend to explore can be found in the link below (wiki)
+Some initial concepts with elaboration that we intend to explore can be found under Wiki/project proposal

-*** Link to wiki

 #### interviews/surveys